 Analyzes early and modern works of literature pertaining to folklore and fairytales across cultural boundaries.
 Texts used will be from Western and Non-Western cultures as the class explores worldwide genre.
-Prerequisite: ENG 101 with grade of C or higher.
+(3 lec) Usually offered in the spring.
+Prerequisite: ENG 101 (ENGL 101) with grade of C or higher.